Stomias boa: Distribution and habitat

+The related S. colubrinus is most common off the Congo coast and the northwest coast of South America.

+It usually inhabits waters deeper than 1000 m in the daytime but migrates upwards towards the surface during the night.

+Diet

+Stomias boa eats midwater fishes and crustaceans; it rises to near the surface to feed at night.

 Ecology

-Stomias boa boa is a predator and mainly feeds on fish.
 It is itself preyed on by the deepwater hakes Merluccius paradoxus and Merluccius capensis, the blackmouth catshark Galeus melastomus and the swordfish Xiphias gladius.

 Stomias boa boa has large light-producing photophores behind the eyes and other smaller ones scattered across the body in a geometrical pattern, mostly on the ventral surface.
 Special organs near the eyes detect the amount of illumination in the surrounding water and this enables the fish to adjust the amount of light its photophores emit.
 The bioluminescence can be turned on and off at will and may confuse potential predators.
 Other species of fish emit light in a similar way, and the particular arrangement of photophores in the scaly dragonfish permits individuals to identify other fish of the same species.

+Reproduction

+Stomias boa is oviparous; its larvae are 9–44 mm in length.